DeVitoC/FF14-Scraper/README.md

 ## Help

-If you have any questions or need additional help with running this project, email me here
+If you have any questions or need additional help with running this project, email me [here](christopher.devito@protonmail.com).

 ## Authors